miguelasd688/isaac-lab-devcontainer/README.md

 # Run the dev container

-**Warning:** The image of this DevContainer weights 27Gb, be careful when iterating frustrated builds, this can take your disk space very rapidly.
+**Warning:** The image of this DevContainer weights 27Gb, be careful when iterating frustrated container builds, this can take your disk space very rapidly.

 1. If necessary, enable xhost for GUI fordwarding.